Paper recycling: European Union

-Paper recycling in Europe has a long history.
 The industry self-initiative European Recovered Paper Council (ERPC) was set up in 2000 to monitor progress towards meeting the paper recycling targets set out in the 2000 European Declaration on Paper Recycling.
 Since then, the commitments in the Declaration have been renewed every five years.
 In 2011, the ERPC committed itself to meeting and maintaining both a voluntary recycling rate target of 70% in the then E-27, plus Switzerland and Norway by 2015, as well as qualitative targets in areas such as waste prevention, ecodesign and research and development.
 In 2014, the paper recycling rate in Europe was 71.7%, as stated in the 2014 Monitoring Report.

-Japan

-Municipal collections of paper for recycling are in place.
-However, according to the Yomiuri Shimbun, in 2008, eight paper manufacturers in Japan have admitted to intentionally mislabeling recycled paper products, exaggerating the amount of recycled paper used.
+Europe's recycling rate increased to 79.3% recycling rate in 2023, due to a decrease in paper consumption.
+In 2022, 19 European countries exceeded a 70% recycling rate, while 4 countries had a recycling rate below 60%.

 United States

-Recycling has long been practiced in the United States.
-In 2012, paper and paperboard accounted for 68 million tons of municipal solid waste generated in the U.S., down from more than 87 million tons in 2000, according to the U.S. Environmental Protection Agency.
-While paper is the most commonly recycled material—64.6 percent was recovered in 2012—it is being used less overall than at the turn of the century.
-Paper accounts for more than a half of all recyclables collected in the US, by weight.

-The history of paper recycling has several dates of importance: